-Most of the administration costs are covered by Nyumbani UK & the Hotcourses Foundation.
-As a result, more than 95% of any donations we receive go directly to our projects.
-We do not employ expensive expatriates to administer our projects on the ground, and only work with Nyumbani Kenya where there is a track record of effective and corruption-free administration.
+Most of the administration costs are covered by corporate partners like IDP Connect.
+As a result, more than 98% of any donations we receive go directly to Nyumbani/COGRI in Kenya.
+Nyumbani/COGRI in Kenya has a track record of effective and well-managed administration.

-Both the UK and Kenyan organisations are fully audited each year and publish annual accounts.
+Both the UK and Kenyan organisations are audited each year and publish annual accounts.

 Hotcourses Primary School and Lawson High School

 The aim of the Nyumbani Village is to create a self-sustaining community to serve orphans and elders who have been left behind by the “lost generation” of the HIV pandemic.
 The Village provides a family-like setting for orphaned children under the stewardship of elderly adults and seeks to ensure that the children receive love, sustenance, health-care, holistic education and culture transfer, aiming at their physical and psychological development, and, at the same time, providing holistic care and support for the grandparents in their later years.